 MOU provides labour stability during Sydney container terminal construction

-Sydney, Nova Scotia, August 31, 2016 — The 15 local trades unions hoping for employment through the possible construction of a $1.2-billion deep-water container terminal in Sydney harbour agreed in principle to maintain labour peace during project construction.
+Sydney, Nova Scotia — The 15 local trades unions hoping for employment through the possible construction of a $1.2-billion deep-water container terminal in Sydney harbour agreed in principle to maintain labour peace during project construction.

 Project proponent still seeking out port operator, shippers and suppliers.

 Jack Wall, left, president of the Cape Breton Island Building and Construction Trades Council, and Albert Barbusci, CEO of Harbor Port Development Partners, with Port of Sydney Development Corp CEO Marlene Usher looking on, signed a memorandum of understanding Wednesday that would give local building trades a leading role in the construction of the Novaporte container terminal on Sydney harbour.
 But before that can happen, Barbusci said his team is working at securing a terminal operator, shipping lines and suppliers.